wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

         2 rows in set (0.00 sec)
     ```

-Similarly, other databases errors such as foreign key violation errors, not null errors etc. and even database
+Similarly the following dsatabase errors will also be captured and stored in error store for replaying.
-connection errors that can occur if the database goes down when an event is sent will be caught and saved in the Error
+1. Other databases errors such as foreign key violation errors, not null errors etc.
-Store for replaying.
+2. Database connection errors that can occur if the database goes down when an event is published